 That was fun.
 After the 2019 USAV Boys Junior National Championships ended, I retired the The Volleyball Practice (TVP) youth programs so I could engage with the world in a quieter way with my original teammates: family and dear friends.

+In 2014, a group of parents asked me to help their boys develop in a competitive volleyball environment.
 It was my kind and generous family and friends, including the late Ken Temkin, who cheered on and subsidized TVP beginning in 2014 to support coaches, parents and young people who signed up to practice volleyball.
 TVP took shape as a limited, five-year volunteer commitment to grow volleyball in metro Washington DC.
 Along the way, we welcomed people who shared our guiding principle: Practice We.
 Be You.

 To the caretakers, teachers, and friends who cross paths with me and TVP: your work is seen and your voices heard.
 We learn together, and with your achievements, I celebrate.